chang-wen-jie/anti-youtube-shorts/README.md

-# YouTube Shorts Blocker
+# YouTube Configurator
-YouTube Shorts Blocker replaces a YouTube Short with its video counterpart.
+YouTube Configurator is an extension that allows you to configurate YouTube features that are unlisted in the settings page.

 # Availability
 - [Firefox](https://addons.mozilla.org/nl/firefox/addon/youtube-shorts-blocker/)